stickzman/Compilers/README.md

 ### Array Assignment

-`Id = ArrExpr` The ArrExpr must have equal or less length than the length of the array variable being assigned.
+`Id = Array` The ArrExpr must have equal or less length than the length of the array variable being assigned.
 If ArrExpr length _n_ is less than the length of the array variable, then it will assign elements 0-n of the array variable to the corresponding elements in the ArrExpr.

 Ex: `a = [3, 5, 2]`